-Here, you’ll discover the steps need to become an economist, different careers in the field, and learn about nine programs that offer a variety of economics degrees.
+Here, you’ll discover the steps you need to take in order to become an economist, different careers in the field, and learn about 9 degree programs that offer a variety of economics degrees.

 9 Schools with Economics Degrees

 Below are nine schools that offer a variety of economics degree programs.
 These schools and programs are in no particular order and include bachelor’s degrees in economics and economics master’s degrees.